Masmiseim36/nxpSDK/boards/evkmimxrt1060/edgefast_bluetooth_examples/audio_profile/readme.txt

 Board settings
 ==============

+USB port: J9

 Jumper settings for AzureWave AW-AM457-uSD Module:
   - J11 2-3: VIO_SD 3.3V (Voltage level of SDIO pins is 3.3V)
   - J2  1-2: 3.3V VIO_uSD (Power Supply from uSD connector)
   - J4  2-3: 3.3V VIO

-The hardware should be reworked according to the hardware rework guide for evkmimxrt1060 and AW-AM457-uSD.
+The hardware should be reworked according to the hardware rework guide for evkmimxrt1060 and AW-AM457-uSD in document Hardware Rework Guide for EdgeFast BT PAL.
 The pin connect for UART HCI as the following table,
 ------------------------------------------------------------------------------------
 PIN NAME | AW-AM457-USD |   I.MXRT1060   | PIN NAME OF RT1060 | GPIO NAME OF RT1060